ethereum-optimism/op-analytics/sphinx/sections/onchain/ingestion.md

 runs incrementally based on block number.
 For a given block range it will:
 1. Fetch raw onchain data
 2. Run audits.
-3. If audits pass, then write to audited datsets iceberg tables in GCS.
+3. If audits pass, then write to audited datasets iceberg tables in GCS.
 4. If audits fail, alert the pipeline operators.

 The audit process will help us ensure that the data is valid and self consistent.
-For example, there shouldn't be any block nubmer gaps, and the transaction count in a block should match the number of records in the transactiosn table.
+For example, there shouldn't be any block nubmer gaps, and the transaction count in a block should match the number of records in the transactions table.

-Audited datsets are stored in GCS as standalone iceberg tables.
+Audited datasets are stored in GCS as standalone iceberg tables.
 This makes it easy to access this data with a variety of query engines, which should future-proof our operations.

 ### Processed Datasets